Bonus Material: Free workshop (move from purées to finger foods without fear!)

 A great trick to keep it extra moist is to add in some coconut milk or regular milk to your meatball recipe!!
 It makes it mushy even after it’s cooked (think IKEA Swedish meatball texture).
 If you are adding any sort of breadcrumb to the meatball, soak your breadcrumbs in milk first before using them (called a panade), or just add in small amounts of milk to your meat mixture on its own!
 Works wonders I tell ya.

 Check out one of my favorite ground beef recipes here – Apple Sage Baby Burgers for baby led weaning, and the whole family!

 Pulled meat in a slow cooker/pressure cooker:

-You’ll love how this turns out, and is perfect for babies especially as it just falls apart, is easy to chew, and remains really moist.
-You can pile up shredded slow cooked meat on the high chair tray to make it easy for your baby to grab onto it with their finger.
-Of course, you can also mix it into a sauce, or puree textured food, like mashed avocado, salsa, or yogurt.
+You’ll love how this turns out, and it’s perfect for babies because it just falls apart, is easy to chew, and stays really moist.
+You can pile up shredded slow cooked meat on the high chair tray to make it easy for your baby to grab onto it with their fingers.
+Of course, you can also mix it into a sauce, or a purée like mashed avocado, salsa, or yogurt.

 Meat in a stew/soup:

 You can make any soup or stew and just strain the meat, veggies, grains etc. from the broth and serve the soft pieces of meat to your baby!
 It’ll be soft from the long cooking time, and moist from the broth it’s been sitting in.